Frequently Asked Questions

 Adults come to counselling for many reasons, including anxiety, bereavement, low mood, trauma, relationship patterns, work stress or a general sense of being overwhelmed.
 Sometimes there is a clear story to tell.
 Sometimes there are no words, only a feeling that life is heavier than it needs to be.

 Counselling offers a quiet, grounded space to hear yourself think.
 We focus on understanding what is happening in your mind and body, how past experiences may be showing up now and what helps you feel steadier.
-Sessions for adults also take place on Friday afternoons, either in person or online.
+Sessions for adults also take place on Friday afternoons online.

 Do you work with neurodivergent clients?